 Premises Liability Lawsuits Can Be Complicated

-A property owner is given a reasonable amount of time to fix broken infrastructure, remove dangerous debris, or clean up spills.
+A property owner is given a reasonable amount of time to fix broken infrastructures, remove dangerous debris, or clean up spills.
 It’s unreasonable to expect a property owner to fix severe issues immediately.
-During the time it takes them to make the repairs/perform maintenance, however, they must properly warn visitors about the hazard.
+During the time it takes them to make the repairs or perform maintenance, however, they must properly warn visitors about the hazard.
 This warning can take the form of warning signs, tape, or otherwise preventing entry.

 The court will have to determine what is defined as a “reasonable amount of time” regarding your specific case.
 They will also determine if the property owner should have known about the hazard.
 Property owners are expected to regularly inspect their properties and ensure everything is in working order.
 If this expectation was not met, they can potentially be held liable even if they claim they didn’t know about the hazard.

 In some cases, liability can be placed on another party.
 Under some conditions, for example, it’s possible for a building’s subcontractor, builder, or architect to be held liable for injuries that occur.
 The hazard may be able to be explained by a construction error or defect in a manufactured item.
 A lawyer will fully examine the situation to determine who was at fault for the dangerous premises to ensure that the right party is held responsible.